Protecting Psychologists Against Complaints

 Deciding to become a psychologist means dedicating your professional life to caring for the psychological needs of your patients.
 You provide them an outlet to deal with intensive personal issues and give them a sense of wellness and healing.
 Finding out you’ve been accused of wrongdoing and a complaint has been made to the state board could be overwhelming.
-Jennifer Speas has more than 20 years of experience in helping psychologist navigate situations such as these in the most successful and effective way possible.
+Jennifer Speas has more than 25 years of experience in helping psychologists navigate situations such as these in the most successful and effective way possible.

 In many cases, complaints to the board are made based on accusations that a psychologist has committed an ethics violation of some sort.
 Sometimes the complaint can be sexual in nature, like an unwanted touch or inappropriate action.
 There are many situations that what a person sees or thinks that they have seen could be taken out of context or misunderstood, thus potentially resulting in a complaint being made.
 All complaints made to the state board are taken very seriously and you need the help of an experienced Minneapolis psychology license defense attorney to stand with you against these allegations.

 Strong Psychological License Defense

 In some cases, the investigator may find that the allegations made against you don’t hold up.
 If that happens, the case is dismissed, and no further action is taken.
 The most common types of allegations made include:

 - Engaging in fraud or deceitful conduct when providing services

 - Violating ethics, as in the case of disclosing a patient’s information to anyone not directly involved with the care of the patient

 - Failing to provide quality care to patients according to the rules of practice